AnnLanders.com, Advice by Ann Landers - []

 Read the Response

-Section: general-health, sexuality
+Section: relationships, sexuality

 Dear Ann Landers,